The insider travel advice on this page is from one of Wendy’s Trusted Travel Experts for Italy: Andrea Grisdale of IC Bellagio.

 Beautiful linens can be found in many of the small boutiques, and ceramics too (these mainly in the Ravello area).
 Make sure you bring an extra bag or leave room in your suitcase for these.

-IC Bellagio provides all your personalized documents, itinerary, guides, restaurant information etc., on an Umapped App, but besides that, here are three others you might want to download beforehand:
+Andrea provides all your personalized documents, itinerary, guides, restaurant information, etc. via the Umapped App, but besides that, here are three others you might want to download beforehand:

 Capri Schedule provides ferry and hydrofoil crossing schedules between Capri and Naples, Sorrento, and Castellammare in real time.
 Will also find the ferry port closest to your location.